Why You Need a Lawyer When You Buy or Sell a House

 Buying a Home

 In the typical home purchase, the seller enters into a contract with a real estate agent, usually in writing.
-When the broker finds a potential buyer, they conduct the negotiations and most often act as an intermediary (the go-between).
+When the broker finds a potential buyer, they conduct the negotiations and most often act as an intermediary (the go-between) between the buyer and seller.

 Once an informal agreement is reached, the buyer and seller enter into a formal written contract for the sale of the new home.
 This is known as the purchase agreement.
 The home buying process then follows the following steps:

-- The buyer obtains a commitment for financing.
+- The buyer obtains a commitment for financing from a bank (unless the buyer is making a straight cash purchase).

-- A title search is conducted to satisfy the lender and the buyer.
+- A title search is conducted to satisfy the lender and the buyer and to ensure there is no cloud on title

 - Finally, the property is transferred from the seller to the buyer, and the seller receives the purchase price bargained for in the contract.